-10.12.210.14.2 Return to Training106
+10.14.2 10.12.2 Return to Training 59

-As an exception to Article 10.4214.1, an Athlete may return to train with a team or to use the facilities of a club or other member organization of a Signatory's member organization during the shorter of: (1) the last two months of the Athlete's period of Ineligibility, or (2) the last one-quarter of the period of Ineligibility imposed.107
+As an exception to Article 10.12.110.14.1, an Athlete may return to train with a team or to use the facilities of a club or other member organization of a Signatory's member organization during the shorter of: (1) the last two months of the Athlete's period of Ineligibility, or (2) the last one-quarter of the period of Ineligibility imposed.
+The state of the period of Ineligibility imposed.

-10.12.310.14.3 Violation of the Prohibition of Participation during Ineligibility
+10.14.3 10.12.3 Violation of the Prohibition of Participation during Ineligibility

-Where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.4214.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
+Where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.12.110.14.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
 The new period of Ineligibility may be adjusted based on the Athlete or other Person's degree of Fault and other circumstances of the case.
-The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the Anti-Doping Organization whose Results Management led to the imposition of the initial period of Ineligibility.
-This decision may be appealed under Article 1313.
+The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the Anti-Doping Organization whose results management Results Management led to the imposition of the initial period of Ineligibility.
+This decision may be appealed under Article 13.

-Where an Athlete Support Person or other Person assists a Person in violating the prohibition against participation during Ineligibility, an Anti-Doping Organization with
+Where an Athlete Support Person or other Person assists a Person in violating the prohibition against participation during Ineligibility, an Anti-Doping Organization with jurisdictionauthority over such Athlete Support Person or other Person shall impose sanctions for a violation of Article 2.9 for such assistance.